Leaving and Returning to the U.S. With a Green Card

 If departing from the U.S. as a green card holder, you will need to take care to bring the proper documents, maintain your U.S. residence, and be aware of the risks of being found inadmissible or deportable upon your reentry.

-If you are a U.S. green card holder (lawful permanent resident), the right to travel outside the U.S. and return to your newfound U.S. home is one of the privileges that comes with your status as an immigrant.
+If you are a U.S. green card holder (lawful permanent resident), the right to travel outside the United States and then return to your newfound U.S. home is one of the privileges that comes with your status as an immigrant.
 However, that does not mean that your U.S. reentry is guaranteed.

 You will need to do the following as you prepare to depart: